Demonstrations resume in Missouri over shooting death of black teen

 A march is scheduled for Tuesday afternoon in Ferguson, State Highway Patrol Captain Ron Johnson told a news conference on Monday.

-On Tuesday, few signs were visible at what has been the center of the protests along West Florissant in Ferguson, a St. Louis suburb.
+On Tuesday, few signs were visible at what has been the centre of the protests along West Florissant in Ferguson, a St. Louis suburb.

-A man under a gazebo sold T-shirts that read "Hands up, don't shoot," the chant favored by demonstrators, as the temperature reached 94 degrees Fahrenheit (34 Celsius) at midday.
+A man under a gazebo sold T-shirts that read "Hands up, don't shoot," the chant favoured by demonstrators, as the temperature reached 94 degrees Fahrenheit (34 Celsius) at midday.

 People gathered in small groups at the impromptu memorial set up where Brown died and two women handed out food from a folding table.